mkoelle/BC-React-Application-Architecture-for-Production/README.md

 > mark - i'ma pressing the button!

 I thought the `keyof typeof` means of enforcing variants was neat for enforcing keys for the variants in the button props.

+#### InputField

+> mark - Wonder twins powers activate!
+Form of bucket of water!"

+First time it's mentioned, time to install `npm i -S react-hook-form`; it's a secret that will help us later.